-- We are happy to announce that SAMS, the active mirror alignment system installed in April 2016, is delivering as designed.
-SALT image quality (IQ) has drastically improved, images are now always at the level of, or better than, the extrinsic DIMM seeing measurements.
-See Section 3.6.2 for details and histograms of seeing and IQ. - Due to the now-stable IQ, the probability of getting data in e.g 1.5" and better condition for challenging targets has significantly improved (though users are reminded that relaxed constraints always are more flexible in the queue). - We have verified that absolute HRS (LR,MR,HR) radial velocity accuracy is at least 300-500 m/s with default calibrations. - The Large Science Proposal (LSP) type was introduced last semester.
-It replaced the earlier Partnership Proposal type.
-LSP must be used for projects applying for more than 150h, whether in one semester, or many semesters in total.
-See Section 11.6 for details. - The template for the science case has changed slightly.
-Please make sure you use the version for 2017-1, which you can download from http://astronomers.salt.ac.za/proposals/proposal-templates/.
-Note there are different templates for "normal" proposals and for LSPs. - Java 1.8 ("Java 8") is required for running the Principal Investigator Proposal Tool.
-The use of Oracle's Java is recommended. - Version 4.16 (or higher) of the PIPT needs to be used.
-This version lets you store your user credentials, and it includes version 4.3.0 of the RSS Simulator. - RSS Fabry-Perot observations: Section 7.4.2 has been updated and see also
+- We have verified that absolute HRS radial velocity accuracy is at least <200 m/s for LR, and <150 m/s for MR and HR modes, using default weekly calibrations and the new automatic pipelines.
+See Section 8.2.3 for details. - The active mirror alignment system installed in April 2016 is delivering as designed.
+SALT image quality (IQ) improved drastically at that time, images are now always at the level of, or better than, the extrinsic DIMM seeing measurements.
+Only when the extrinsic seeing is sub-arcsec does the IQ not follow it anymore.
+See Section 3.6.2 for details and histograms. - Note that due our active alignment system, the probability of getting data in e.g 1.5" and better condition for challenging targets has significantly improved (though users are reminded that relaxed constraints always are more flexible in the queue). - Please make sure you use the latest version of the science template, which you can download from http://astronomers.salt.ac.za/proposals/proposal-templates/.
+Note there are different templates for "normal" proposals and for Large Science Proposals (LSP). - Version 4.21 (or higher) of the PIPT needs to be used.
+Java 1.8 ("Java 8") is required for running the Principal Investigator Proposal Tool.
+The use of Oracle's Java is recommended.

-- Section 1.2 below.
-In particular, FP-HR mode users must be aware that half of the throughput has been sacrificed to remove ghosting.
-FP/MR mode is not offered for 2017-1. - RSS Polarimetry: Section 7.4.5 on Polarimetry has been updated and see also Section 1.2 below.
-Point-source long-slit linear spectropolarimetry is available in normal operations.
-Diffuse object linear spectropolarimetry is currently being commissioned and expected to be available for 2017-1.
+- The Simulator Tools for Salticam, RSS and HRS have been updated.
+It is recommended that you use the latest versions. - RSS Fabry-Perot observations: Section 7.4.2 has been updated and see also Section 1.2 below.
+In particular, FP-HR mode users must be aware that more than half of the throughput has been sacrificed to remove ghosting.
+FP/MR mode is not offered for 2017-2. - RSS Polarimetry: Section 7.4.5 on Polarimetry has been updated and see also Section 1.2 below.
+Point-source and diffuse long-slit linear spectropolarimetry are available in normal operations.
 The priorities for commissioning of further modes will be set according to proposals coming in. - Read Section 11 for an up-to-date description of policies and proposal types. - If you have missed a semester, check the "Changes from last call" in the previous versions of this document archived here.
-Note especially new policies in the last year about P4 blocks and information on block probabilities.